street-address-rb/street-address/README.md

 ![Gem Version](http://img.shields.io/gem/v/StreetAddress.svg)
 ![Build Status](https://circleci.com/gh/derrek/street-address.svg?style=shield)

-# SEEKING NEW MAINTAINER

-Though I've had this gem for almost 10 years now, I haven't had time in the last 18 months to update the code and ensure the updates will not completely wreak havok on the world.
-If you'd like to volunteer to maintain this repo and the associated gem let me know via github messaging or by leaving a message [on this issue](https://github.com/derrek/street-address/issues/32)

 # DESCRIPTION

 Parses a string returning a normalized Address object.
 When the string is not an US address it returns nil.